-ope is the expectation of achieving the goals we set in combination with the belief that we have the pathways and agency to pursue those goals (Hellman & Gwinn, 2017; Snyder 2002).
-Hope allows us to identify our valued goals, set the pathways to achieve those goals and direct the mental energy (agency) necessary to make the goal happen.
+HOPE is a future expectation of achieving the goals we set in combination with the belief that we have the pathways and willpower to pursue those goals (Hellman & Gwinn, 2017; Snyder 2002).
+Hope theory specifies an iterative relationship between agency (willpower) and pathway (waypower) thinking as it relates to goal pursuits.